 General Journal

-Date Account/Explanation PR Debit Credit
+Date Account/Explanation R Debit Credit

-Land 50,000

-Preferred Shares 50,000

-To record the purchase of a tract of land

-in exchange for preferred shares.
+Land Preferred Shares To record the purchase of a tract of land in exchange for preferred shares.
+50,000 50,000

 b.
-The credit part of the transaction would be classified on the balance sheet in the equity section as part of share capital.
+The credit part of the transaction would be classified on the balance sheet in the equity section as part of preferred stock.
 The debit part of the transaction would be recorded as an asset in the property, plant, and equipment section.